SystemErrorWang/CartoonGAN/README.md

 I also uploaded a pre-trained model and a scrip here, fell free to try it on your own data.
 The model architecure is now quite different from the original pape, i am considering to open source it later.

-demo video is available in bilibili: https://www.bilibili.com/video/av56708333#reply1789899604
+demo video is available on bilibili: https://www.bilibili.com/video/av56708333#reply1789899604

 some new results: